lowRISC/opentitan/hw/ip/spi_device/README.md

 [4]    | Read SFDP
 [10:5] | Read commands

-If the IP is in flash mode or in passthrough mode with {{<regref "INTERCEPT_EN">}} set, other than *opcode* and *valid* fields in the command information entries are ignored for Read Status and Read JEDEC ID commands.
+If the IP is in flash mode or in passthrough mode with {{#regref spi_device.INTERCEPT_EN }} set, other than *opcode* and *valid* fields in the command information entries are ignored for Read Status and Read JEDEC ID commands.
 The submodules directly return data on the MISO line (SD[1]).
 In Passthrough mode, if Read Status and Read JEDEC ID commands are intercepted by the internal HW, the other fields in the command information entries are ignored also.